This guide describes how to update or register a new license for a CloudShark system.

 Managing licenses from the CLI

 If you are running CloudShark 3.9.5 or newer, you can manage you licenses easily from the CLI without needing web access to port 5050.
-The qala-util command has the following capabilities:
+The qala command is able to show your Host-ID and add licenses from the CLI:

 Determining your Host ID